mschauki/myworkout/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a mobile-first design with responsive breakpoints.
 It employs a modern Glassmorphism aesthetic, characterized by frosted glass surfaces, semi-transparent backgrounds, and backdrop-blur effects.
-The color scheme utilizes blue and orange gradients, providing a vibrant yet clean interface.
+The color scheme utilizes deep blue to vibrant orange gradients (#1a237e to #ff6f00), providing a premium liquid glass interface.
+All major pages feature gradient hero sections with mesh backgrounds.
 Typography is primarily Inter, with JetBrains Mono used for statistical and numerical displays.
-Dark mode is supported with a `ThemeProvider` and `ThemeToggle` component, ensuring consistent visual appeal across themes.
-Navigation is handled by a fixed bottom navigation bar with glass styling.
+Dark mode is supported with a `ThemeProvider` and `ThemeToggle` component (accessible via Settings page), ensuring consistent visual appeal across themes.
+Navigation is handled by a fixed bottom navigation bar with glass styling showing 6 main sections.

 ### Technical Implementations
 - **Frontend**: React, TypeScript, Tailwind CSS, Shadcn UI, Recharts for data visualization, Wouter for routing, TanStack Query for state management, and React Hook Form with Zod for form validation.